Common dolphin: Taxonomy

 Despite the historic practice of lumping the entire genus Delphinus into a single species, these widely distributed dolphins exhibit a wide variety of sizes, shapes and colors.
 Indeed, over the past few decades, over 20 distinct species in the genus have been proposed.
 Scientists in California in the 1960s concluded there were two species — the long-beaked and short-beaked.
-The long-beaked common dolphin was thought to have a disjointed range in coastal areas in tropical and warmer temperate oceans.
-The range included parts of western and southern Africa, much of western South America, central California to central Mexico, coastal Peru, areas around Japan, Korea and Taiwan, and possibly near Oman.
+The long-beaked common dolphin was thought to have a disjointed range in coastal areas in tropical and warmer temperate oceans; this range included parts of western and southern Africa, much of western South America, central California to central Mexico, coastal Peru, the seas around Japan, Korea and Taiwan, and possibly near Oman.
 Vagrants have been recorded as far north as Vancouver Island.

 This analysis was seemingly confirmed by a more in-depth genetic study in the 1990s.
-This study also suggested a third species (D. tropicalis, common name usually Arabian common dolphin or Indo-Pacific common dolphin), characterized by an extremely long and thin beak and found in the Red Sea and Indian Ocean, might be distinguished from the long-beaked species.
-The current standard taxonomic works recognize this as a subspecies of D. delphis rather than a separate species.
+This study also suggested a third species (D. tropicalis, common name Arabian common dolphin or Indo-Pacific common dolphin), characterized by an extremely long and thin beak and found in the Red Sea and Indian Ocean, might be distinguished from the long-beaked species.